Tor 0.4.9.2-alpha-dev

 void conflux_update_rtt(conflux_t *cfx, circuit_t *circ, uint64_t rtt_usec)

-bool conflux_process_cell(conflux_t *cfx, circuit_t *in_circ, crypt_path_t *layer_hint, cell_t *cell)
+bool conflux_process_relay_msg(conflux_t *cfx, circuit_t *in_circ, crypt_path_t *layer_hint, const relay_msg_t *msg)

 Definition: conflux.c:833